 Research Assistant Position in Cognitive Neuroscience

 TThe Translational Cognitive and Affective Neuroscience Lab at the University of California Davis, led by Dr. Cameron Carter, is seeking applicants for full time research assistant (RA) positions starting in the spring/early summer of 2015.
 The main focus of the lab is the investigation of cognitive control mechanisms implemented by the prefrontal cortex and investigating the pathophysiological changes that underlie impaired cognitive control in psychiatric illness.
 The RA will be working in a dynamic and friendly environment on a variety of projects involving structural and function MRI and EEG studies with healthy and psychiatrically ill subjects.
 The scope of responsibilities is broad and may include subject recruitment, scanning, data processing and data analysis.
 Individuals majoring in psychology, neuroscience, computer science and engineering are encouraged to apply.
 Previous experience in neuroimaging and/or familiarity with Matlab and SPM programming is desired.
 This is an ideal position for someone interested in pursuing graduate studies in cognitive neuroscience or a clinical discipline drawing upon this area of basic science.
 We are looking for a two-year commitment.
-We offer a competitive package of salary and benefits, including reduced tuition for courses at UC Davis.
+We offer a competitive package of salary and benefits.
 Applicants must show proof of college degree prior to beginning the position.
 Applications, including a cover letter, CV, list of relevant course work, including GPA, and references should be sent via email to Tyler Lesh Ph.D., Project Scientist ().